Leave-one-out least squares Monte Carlo algorithm for pricing Bermudan options: Introduction

-In callable note markets, look-ahead bias is more dangerous than suboptimal bias, and look-ahead bias being mixed with suboptimal bias is a significant drawback of the LSM estimator.
-This is closely related to the fact that buyers (financial institutions) act as market makers and pricing agents.
+In callable structured note markets, look-ahead bias is more dangerous than suboptimal bias, and look-ahead bias mixed with suboptimal bias is a significant drawback of the LSM estimator.
+This is closely related to the typical roles of the market players.
+The financial institutions that issue notes are the effective buyers of the Bermudan option to redeem notes early.
+On the contrary, investors, be they individual or institutional, are the effective sellers of the option.
+Investors receive the option premium in the form of an enhanced note yield compared to noncallable notes with the same structure.\footnote{The buyers and sellers of the Bermudan option rarely change in the market.
+Financial institutions hardly issue \textit{puttable} notes, where they sell the option to investors.
+Puttable notes are not attractive to investors because the yield would be lower (i.e., investors pay the option premium).} As a result, option buyers (financial institutions) act as pricing agents.
 Because buyers have to risk-manage and optimally exercise the option, they typically use the LSM method.
-Sellers (investors) usually hold the note until maturity without hedging and therefore are less sensitive to accurate valuation.
-From buyers' perspective, look-ahead bias is malicious because it wrongly inflates the option premium they pay.
+Option sellers (investors) usually hold the note until maturity without hedging and, therefore, are less sensitive to accurate valuation.
+From option buyers' perspective, look-ahead bias is malicious because it wrongly inflates the option premium they pay.
 No matter how well the option is delta-hedged, the option value attributed from look-ahead bias shrinks to zero when the position is near the maturity or the early exercise because there is no more \textit{future} to look into by then.
 Suboptimal bias, on the contrary, is benign.
 Although it deflates the option value, the gain realized through delta-hedging under the suboptimal exercise policy is just as much as the deflated option value.
 In short, option buyers \textit{get what they pay for}.
-The only downside of suboptimal bias is for buyers to lose trades to competitors who bid a higher (more optimal) option premium.
+The only downside of suboptimal bias for buyers is to lose trades to competitors who bid a higher (more optimal) option premium.
 Therefore, buyers prefer the low-biased estimator to ensure that the premium they pay is lower than the true value.
 However, look-ahead bias mixed in the LSM method makes a \textit{conservative} valuation difficult for buyers.